TobiasKaiser/pydesignflow/docs/blocks_actions.rst

         pnr.result1 = "asdf"
         return pnr

-The method name "pnr" is in also called the *action ID*.
+The method name "pnr" is in also called the *Task ID*.

-The keys of the *requires* dictionary are mapped to keyword arguments of the corresponding action function.
+The keys of the *requires* dictionary are mapped to keyword arguments of the corresponding Task function.
 Its values are **requirement spec** strings, which can be one of the following:

-1. To require the result of an action with the action ID "action_id", the requirement spec should be ".action_id".
+1. To require the result of an Task with the Task ID "Task_id", the requirement spec should be ".Task_id".
-2. To require the result of an action "action_id" in a referenced block "block_ref", the requirement spec should be "block_ref.action_id".
+2. To require the result of an Task "Task_id" in a referenced block "block_ref", the requirement spec should be "block_ref.Task_id".
-3. A direct reference to a block by its ID is also possible: "=block_id.action_id"
+3. A direct reference to a block by its ID is also possible: "=block_id.Task_id"

 Variant 2 is generally preferred over variant 3.
 Variant 2 requires that *"block_ref"* is included the *dependency_map* dictionary that is passed to the Block on creation.
 Example::

     class TestBlock(pdf.Block):
-        @pdf.action()
+        @pdf.task()
         def syn(self, cwd):
             syn = pdf.Result()
             syn.result1 = "asdf"
             return syn

     class AnotherBlock(pdf.Block):
-        @pdf.action({'syn_of_xyz':'xyz.syn'})
+        @pdf.task({'syn_of_xyz':'xyz.syn'})
         def syn(self, cwd, syn_of_xyz):
             syn = pdf.Result()